 Though there are some people who see drawbacks to moving forward with an open gradebook, there are also many benefits that can increase motivation and performance overall.
 “The open gradebook allows students to reflect on their work quickly.
 I also believe that students should have access to know how they did and what to improve on,” Lamela described.

-Another element to note about the open gradebook is that it can help students stay informed where they are in each class.
+Another element to note about the open gradebook is that it can help students stay informed of their current grade in each class.
 For students who may want to drop or move up a level, they may not know their grade until their first report card, and knowing their exact grade could help them make decisions.
 “I know people who didn’t know how they were doing until the first report card, and this made dropping a level much harder,” Noy Cottrell ’25 noted.

 From a student’s perspective, the open gradebook may even prove to be very anxiety-reducing.
 “In my opinion, all it can really do is relieve stress.
 If I know where I am at all times, I will have less anxiety about it,” Cottrell added.

-The rolling gradebook that was implemented two years ago at SHS was designed to allow students to understand exactly where they were at all times.
-However, this goal hasn’t been fully realized, as some teachers still don’t display overall numerical grades.
+The rolling gradebook that was implemented two years ago at SHS was designed to allow flexibility for students and teachers.
 The open gradebook, paired with the rolling gradebook, could help address this gap.
 “Through the open gradebook, I can have exact number grades from every teacher, not just a few.
 This is definitely helpful,” Nicholas Bertini ’28 stated.